jordan-melendez/jamhomework/README.md

-# jamhomework
+# jamwork

-LaTeX Homework Template
+A LaTeX Template for homework and note taking.

 There will be a description here soon!